 Bringing the Power of Heritage to Climate Action

 Presented with Mark Thompson Brandt, OAA, RAIC, CAHP, LEED AP, Principal, Senior Conservation Architect & Urbanist, MTBA Associates

 First Nations Perspectives on Environmental conservation

-Dr. Agnes Pawlowska-Mainville, BA, MA, PhD, Associate Professor, First Nations Studies, University of Northern BC
+Dr. Agnieszka Pawlowska-Mainville, BA, MA, PhD, Associate Professor, First Nations Studies, University of Northern BC

 First Peoples’ Cultural Council